(Warning: This article contains graphic details of dogfighting and its effects on dogs.)

 “…dogfighting is often found alongside other crimes, such as gang activity, illegal drug activity, illegal weapons, and human trafficking.” (source)

-In One Police Raid, Up to 500 Dogs Were Seized.
-(NEACHA)
+In One Police Raid, Up to 200 Dogs Were Seized.
+(ASPCA)

-The suspect received 75 charges of animal cruelty and animal fighting.
-If dogfighting laws were more stringent, he wouldn’t have been around to abuse the additional 23 dogs.
+If dogfighting laws were more stringent, he wouldn’t have been around to abuse these dogs.

 10 People Were Arrested During a Dog Fighting Ring Bust in 2021.
 (NBC New York)